jkstill/hexadecimal/hexdump/README.md

 Hexdump for Oracle
 ==================

+# LONG RAW

+I was looking at using Java in the database to dump LONG RAW.

+See example code from older oracle docs in ./java/README.md

+There is a working example of using Java with PIPELINED back to SQL.

+For now though I am leaving off with this, as it is quite a bit more effort.

+If you really need to dump a LONG RAW, see `long-raw-hexdump.pl`

+## continue...

 Having wanted a hexdump for oracle for some time, I finally put one together.

 There are 2 packages